Upside Down

 The most famous photograph of Earth was taken upside down.

-On 7 December 1972, the crew of Apollo 17 photographed the whole Earth from 29,400 km.
-In the original frame, Antarctica gleams white at the top.
+On 7 December 1972, an Apollo 17 astronaut, most often credited as Harrison Schmitt, photographed the whole Earth through a Hasselblad window, 29,400 km out.
+In the original frame — AS17-148-22727 — Antarctica gleams white at the top.
 Africa stretches to the right.
 A cyclone churns in the Indian Ocean.
 This is what Earth actually looks like from that angle.

-Blue Marble NASA version, north on top “Corrected” by NASA
+The Blue Marble as NASA released it, rotated 180 degrees so north is at the top “Corrected” by NASA

 Enter the Map →